fabien-todescato/zcube/README.md

 # Future Work

 * Use multiple hash functions to reduce collisions probability.
 Again, [Add ALL The Things][1] explains the idea neatly.
+* More operations...
+  * Max and min.
-* Implement max and min operations.
+  * Multiplication and division.

 # Resources

 * [Add ALL the Things: Abstract Algebra Meets Analytics][1]